MotionSpell/substance-signals/doc/README.md

 	}
 }
 ```

+TODO: metadata don't propagate to the connected input yet.
+This easily allows modules to catch the updates.
 TODO: add a test framework for modules (to prove they behave as expected by the API).

 If your last input pin has the type DataLoose, you should ignore it.
 It means it is a fake input pin for: